bellingcat/telegram-phone-number-checker/README.md

 Python tool/script to check if phone numbers are connected to Telegram accounts.
 Retrieving username, name, and IDs where available.

+> ⚠️ NB: We advise you **not to use your personal account** for automations as telegram may block it.
+A fresh account works best from residential IPs rather than known VPN IPs.

 ## Installation

 [![PyPI - Version](https://img.shields.io/pypi/v/telegram-phone-number-checker)